RonSheely/pyo/documentation/source/compiling.rst

     python -m build

-You can customize your compilation by giving some flags to the build frontend with `--config-settings`.
+You can customize your compilation by giving some flags to the build frontend with `--config-setting`.
-You can add as many `--config-settings` as you need in your build command.
+You can add as many `--config-setting` as you need in your build command.

 .. code-block:: bash

     --config-setting="--build-option=<FLAG>"
     # Exemple for building with --use-double on Windows
-    py -3.13 -m build --config-settings="--build-option=--use-double"
+    py -3.13 -m build --config-setting="--build-option=--use-double"

 .. _compilation-flags-label: